rsksmart/devportal-1.0/guides/two-way-peg-app/getting-started-pegout.md

 ​
 **Step 4: Enter an amount**

 Enter the amount you want to send​.
-You can either enter it manually or click 'Use max available balance' if you want to send all the RBTC you have.
+You can either enter it manually, or click 'Use max available balance' if you want to send all the RBTC you have.
 ​
 ![RBTC amount to send input](/assets/img/guides/two-way-peg-app/amount-input.png) ​